 Santa Claus Parade

-The parade is my personal favourite.
-It’s beautiful, everything is aglow.
-Every float, lorry and person in the parade is lit up with glowing Christmas lights.
+The parade is my personal favorite.
+It’s beautiful, with everything aglow.
+Every float, truck and person in the parade is lit up with glowing Christmas lights.
 As people walk by, they hand out treats and stickers to the kids.
 Visitors and townsfolk alike are caught up in the spirit, smiling and waving.